placidanomaly/HPPrimeSightReduction/README.md

 # Using the Program
 ## Initialization
 The first thing to do is to initialize lists and variables and set default values.
 To do this, highlight the **Sight Reduction** program and press the **Run** soft key.
 From the list of options, pick **RESET**.
 The calculator will prompt you to set the local time of its internal clock and the time zone in which observations are made:

+   * **Local time**: the local time to which to set the calculator.
+Enter a time a few seconds in the future and click the **Ok** soft key when your watch reads the entered time
+   * **UTC Offset**: the number of hours ahead or behind of UTC.
+Use a positive value for locations West of Greenwhich and negative for East.
+Keep in mind that this offset changes with Daylight Savings Time (DST)

 ![Setting the time and timezone](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/settime.png)